Leasing Vs PCP – Which Is Better?

 Repair and maintenance costs are the biggest part of this, which can become frequent and more expensive the older your car gets.
 As such, what happens at the end of the deal to the car becomes less of a concern to you when you’re leasing.

-PCP and lease agreements differ when it comes to allowing you to walk away from a deal without seeing it through to the end.
+PCP and lease agreements differ when it comes to early termination.

-This is where PCP gets much of its appeal from.
-As long as you’ve paid 50% of the total finance on a deal back to the finance company, you have the option to walk away.
+For PCP deals, as long as you’ve paid 50% of the total finance on a deal back to the finance company, you have the option to walk away.

-Some providers may be able to extend your deal in order to reduce monthly payments.
+Some providers may be able to extend your deal in order to reduce the monthly payments if you want to avoid hefty charges.

 Another way they could make the cost manageable is by letting you ‘trade down’.
 This is when you trade your current car for a cheaper model in order to bring down the cost.
 The outstanding finance for the older car will still need settling, however this will be carried over to your new vehicle’s deal.

-Want to find out more about leasing?
+Want to find out more about leasing and car finance?
 Then check out our other guides for all the information you need before making your decision.